nathancarter/jsfs/README.md

 # jsfs

-Tiny JavaScript filesystem stored in LocalStorage
+### Tiny JavaScript filesystem stored in LocalStorage

-Nothing here yet except the to-do list in [TODO.md](TODO.md).
+This project only just began very recently, and thus almost nothing has been built yet.

+But you can see [the to-do list](TODO.md).